-It only takes one skydive to get you hooked and once you are hooked there are many types of skydiving to try out offering even bigger and better thrills than a standard skydive.
+It only takes one skydive to get you hooked.
+And once you are hooked there are many types of skydiving and parachuting to try out, offering bigger, better and just different thrills than a standard skydive.

 If you’re thinking about trying it or have made your first jump and are eager to explore the other exciting types of skydiving, this guide should tell you everything you need to know.